arcus-azure/arcus.webapi/docs/features/logging.md

 ## Installation

-These features requires to install our NuGet package
+These features require to install our NuGet package

 ```shell
 PM > Install-Package Arcus.WebApi.Logging